-Residential Purchase Agreement paragraph 2C.
-"CONFIRMATION: The following agency
+Residential Purchase Agreement paragraph 14F "EFFECT OF REMOVAL OF CONTINGENCIES:

-Residential Purchase Agreement paragraph 14D states: "EFFECT OF BUYER'S REMOVAL OF CONTINGENCIES: If Buyer removes, in writing, any contingency or cancellation rights, unless otherwise specified in a separate written agreement between Buyer and Seller, Buyer shall with regard to that contingency or cancellation right conclusively be deemed to have: (i) completed all Buyer Investigations, and review of reports and other applicable information and disclosures; (ii) elected to proceed with the transaction; and (iii) assumed all liability, responsibility and expense for Repairs or corrections or for inability to obtain financing."
+(5) REMOVAL OF BUYER CONTINGENCIES: If Buyer removes any contingency or cancellation rights, unless Otherwise Agreed, Buyer shall conclusively be deemed to have: (i) completed all Buyer Investigations, and review of reports and other applicable information and disclosures pertaining to that contingency or cancellation right; (ii) elected to proceed with the transaction; and (iii) assumed all liability, responsibility and expense for the non-delivery of any Reports, disclosures or information outside of Seller's control and for any Repairs or corrections pertaining to that contingency or cancellation right, or for inability to obtain financing."

-The Contingency Removal form (CA) states at the bottom in bold print just above the signature line the following:
+The Contingency Removal Form (CA) states at the bottom in bold print just above the signature line the following:

-"Once all contingencies are removed, whether or not Buyer has satisfied him/herself regarding all contingencies or received any information relating to those contingencies, Buyer many not be entitled to a return of Buyer's deposit if Buyer does not close escrow.
+"Once all contingencies are removed, whether or not Buyer has satisfied themselves regarding all contingencies or received any information relating to those contingencies, Buyer many not be entitled to a return of Buyer's deposit if Buyer does not close escrow.
 This could happen even if, for example, Buyer does not approve of some aspect of the Property or lender does not approve Buyer's loan."